This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 Chernobyl tour – A tourist attraction profiting from a tragic event

-The meeting point was at 7am in the morning at the train station, which is half an hour ride by subway from our hotel.
+The meeting point was at 7 am at the train station, which is half an hour ride by subway from our hotel.
 We quickly packed essential things like water and some clothes, nothing unnecessary.
-I was truly afraid, that the stuff I bring with me to Chernobyl zone will be radiated and radioactive items cannot leave Chernobyl area you know.
+I was truly afraid, that the stuff I bring with me to the Chernobyl zone will be radiated and radioactive items cannot leave the Chernobyl area you know.

 We were assigned to a minibus that was dedicated to European tourists.
 They were mainly couples from France, UK, Spain, and Belgium.